cankadir/base-css/README.md

 # Base Css
 This is a simple css file to deal with common css issues in every project.
 Intentionally super simple.

-1. Adjusting p font-size based on screensize
+1. adjusting p font-size based on screensize
 2. adjusting h sizes based on rem
 3. Remove all margins and padding from html,body,p and h elements
 4. simple button styling